Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/footer.md

 ---
 layout: docs
 title: Footer
-description: Documentation and examples for Boosted's powerful, responsive footer.
-Includes support for branding, navigation and more.
+description: Documentation and examples for a powerful and responsive Boosted's footer.
+It includes support for branding, navigation and more.
 group: components
 aliases: "/docs/5.1/components/footer/"
 toc: true